 “It’s actually a good idea to talk to your financial advisor before a recession,” recommends Turner.
 “If you’re worried about the economy, a licensed professional can help you understand what’s going on and counsel you on your particular financial options.”

-Plan for the Long Term
+Plan for the Long-Term

+As you enter a recession, Turner reminds you to stay calm and consult an expert.
 “Before you start moving your investments around, talk to your financial advisor,” he says.
 “Different investments — stocks, bonds, mutual funds — can behave differently in a recession.
 A professional advisor can guide you through the best steps to take for your particular situation.”

-Invest In Yourself
+Invest in Yourself

 - Build your personal brand and expertise.